To be registered as a charity, a not-for-profit must have charitable purposes that are ‘for the public benefit’.

 Relief of necessitous circumstances

-For organisations relieving the necessitous circumstances of Australian individuals (people in need), the benefit does not have to be directed to the general public.
+For organisations relieving the 'necessitous circumstances of Australian individuals' (more commonly called 'people in need'), the benefit does not have to be directed to the general public.

 Closed religious orders and self-help groups